leeluolee/fstorm/README.md

 __fstorm!!__

-Now, There is a more reasonable choice when you need to writing a file frequent, __only the last one will be kept__, and it is __dead fast__ beacuse some trick to avoid  unnecessary  operation.
+Now, There is a more reasonable choice when you need to writing file frequently, __only the last one will be kept__, and it is __dead fast__ beacuse some trick to avoid  unnecessary  operation.

 __source code__